-- No “Thinkific marketplace” that can help sell your online courses.
+- No “Thinkific marketplace” that can help sell your courses.

-In terms of online course creation, Thinkific should be the standard.
+In terms of creating an online course, Thinkific should be the standard.
 The process of creating your online course is superior to many other alternatives I’ve tried, and this section will demonstrate why.

 Online Course Creation

 Before we go into the types of lessons, it’s worth noting that (almost) every “type” of lesson can include other formats inside each lesson.

 For example, if you choose a “text” lesson, you can still add a video or PDF file to said text lesson.

 However, there are some limitations as you’ll see in a few seconds.

 Thinkific Video Library

 The Thinkific video library is something every course platform should have.